zeim839/videochat.js/README.md

 npm run build
 npm run serve
 ```
 Builds the react front-end and serves the files from the server.
-Enables more efficient hosting on production environments.
+This is the approach that you'll most likely use on a production environment (except without serving over npm).
 Access the site at:
 ```
 http://localhost:3001
 ```
-<b> Optional    Configuration: </b> <br>
+<b> Optional    Configurations: </b> <br>
 You can modify the HTTP ports, HTTPS settings, database names, etc. through the [app.js](app.js) file.

 ```js